Mother Love (song)

 "Mother Love" is a song by Queen, from the album Made in Heaven, released in 1995 after Freddie Mercury's death in 1991.
 It was written by Mercury and Brian May.
 Mercury recorded two out of three verses before becoming too sickly to continue recording, so May recorded the final verse himself later.

-Details
+Background

 "Mother Love" was the final song co-written by Mercury and May, and was also Mercury's last vocal performance.
 Mercury's vocals were recorded between 13–16 May 1991 after the Innuendo sessions.